December 12th. 2024

 I have zero close relatives on my father's side of the family that I have any knowledge of although everyone with my surname can trace themselves back to a tiny village on the coast of North Devon called Bucks Mills.

-It's not that far away from where we live now although there are no residents with my surname living there now.
+It's not that far away from where we live currently although there are no residents with my surname living there now.
 At one time, everyone in the village had the same surname and local towns, villages and buildings in the relatively near vicinity of Bucks Mills reflect this.
-From known family records and research, I find myself being part of "Branch 18".
-Some years ago Prunella Scales (who has just lost her husband, the actor; Timothy West), made a documentary about being evacuated to Bucks Mills during the war where she lived happily until the war ended.
+From known family records and research, I understand that I am part of "Branch 18".
+Some years ago, Prunella Scales (who has just lost her husband, the actor; Timothy West), made a documentary about being evacuated to Bucks Mills during the war where she lived happily until the war ended.

 As regards the island itself: It's like stepping back in time.
 I have visited the island several times and my first ever official organ building job was at Peel Cathedral which is on the West coast.
-The I.O.M. is an UK dependency and as such is not "part" of the UK.
-It has its own Parliament and laws although many tie in with the normal UK ones and residents are not subject to either Capital Gains tax nor Inheritance tax which is why it is classed as a tax haven and is also why so many famous actors etc. decide to have a home there.
+The I.O.M. is an UK dependency and as such, is not "part" of the UK.
+It has its own Parliament and laws although many tie in with the normal UK ones.
+Residents are not subject to either Capital Gains tax nor Inheritance tax which is why it is classed as an off-shore tax haven and it is also why so many famous actors etc. decide to have a home there.
 It's very pretty in parts and rather quaint overall.

 A lot of the organs on the island are nothing particularly special though they are relatively untouched.
-Most of them are fairly small, typically Victorian instruments by mainly Northern England builders.
-However, there is a very fine Hill in Douglas (the 'capital') and there is a new Harrison and Harrison also in Douglas.
-There is a small Wurlitzer (model F ?) in the Villa Marina (again, in Douglas) which has had several previous homes.
-It was installed by the late Len Rawle.
+Most of them are fairly small, typical Victorian instruments built by mainly Northern England builders.
+However, there is a very fine three manual Hill in Douglas (the 'capital') and there is a new Harrison and Harrison also in Douglas.
+There is also small Wurlitzer (model F ?) in the Villa Marina (again, in Douglas) which has had several previous homes and was installed by the late Len Rawle.

 * * * * *